-In the opinion of Bond Counsel, under existing law, interest on the 2018 Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals under Section 55 of the Code.
+In the opinion of Bond Counsel, under existing law, interest on the 2018 Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals and, for tax years that began prior to January 1, 2018, corporations, under Section 55 of the Code.
 Bond Counsel has not opined as to any other matters of federal tax law relating to the 2018 Bonds.
 However, prospective purchasers should be aware that certain collateral consequences may result under federal tax law for certain holders of the 2018 Bonds.
 The nature and extent of these consequences depends on the particular tax status of the holder and the holder's other items of income or deduction.
 Holders should consult their own tax advisors with respect to such matters.